MysteryPancake/GMod-Binding/README.md

-# GMod Binding
+# GMod Binding Module
-This is a simple script that lets you create bindings for keys, as well as mouse and controller buttons.
-You can use it in whatever Garry's Mod code you want to run whatever function you want.
+This is a simple script that lets you create bindings for [keys](https://wiki.garrysmod.com/page/Enums/KEY), as well as [mouse](https://wiki.garrysmod.com/page/Enums/MOUSE) and [controller](https://wiki.garrysmod.com/page/Enums/JOYSTICK) buttons.
+You can use it in whatever Garry's Mod code you want.
 I hope it works for you!

 ### Example Usage
 Adding a binding: